Lyme Disease & Mold

 • Gastrointestinal (nausea, vomiting, abdominal pain, weight gain)

 Many of the symptoms of mold illness/CIRS overlap with those of other illnesses, including but not limited to Lyme and other tick-borne illnesses.
-To investigate the possibility of mold illness, you can take an online screening test developed by Dr. Richie Shoemaker, a leading authority on environmental illness.
+Learn more below about testing.

 How is mold illness diagnosed?